How to Build A Cheap and Easy Camper Van for Weekend Trips

 For water we use the big 5 gallon blue jugs from the grocery store with a water pump on top.
 The water pump charge lasts forever (multiple jugs of water over several months).
 Mostly this is our drinking/cooking water.
 Since we don’t have solar or batteries, we stay at campgrounds that have showers & spots for doing dishes.
 We’ve used the hose from the water pump to refill the jug with our filtered fridge water.
 No integrated plumbing keeps this a cheap and easy camper van.

-Sometimes you need to pee in the middle of the night, or don’t feel like walking to the bathhouse will imbibing by the fire.
+Sometimes you need to pee in the middle of the night, or don’t feel like walking to the bathhouse while imbibing by the campfire.
 That’s where a portable toilet comes in.
 Don’t forget toilet deodorizer and some toilet paper.
 I throw our toilet paper in our small trash can.
 This makes the toilet easier to rinse out after our trip.

 Clothes Crate + Toiletries

 A milk crate fits clothes for both of us for a weekend easily in warmer weather.
 Winter trips where we need more layers are harder.
-When that happens, coats get thrown on the bed while we travel, and in the front seats while we sleep.
-I usually pack our toiletries & socks/underwear in a small plastic tub we already had.
+The smaller sizes of these compression bags help some.
+Coats get thrown on the bed while we travel, and in the front seats while we sleep.
 We shove shoes in the back somewhere or under the front seats.

 There’s always random things that either don’t physically fit in the crates or will be put into the van’s existing storage (magazines, a portable speaker, a Switch, hats, etc).
 I put these in a paper grocery bag to take them into the van, packing an extra bag as well.
 The paper bag can hold laundry or recycling once the items in it are put away in the van.
+Paper bags also work nicely if we are having trouble getting a fire started.
 Stuff that doesn’t have a place fills up the tiny floor space or covers the bed.
 I’m learning to be better prepared with containers for things.

 Overall we’re pleased with our camper van set up.
 While certainly not experts, we’ve figured out what works for us.
 If you’re looking to build a cheap and easy camper van, I hope these ideas were useful to you!